CDN18/Multigram/README.md

 # Multigram
 A third-party build of [Telegram Apps](https://telegram.org/apps), which remains exactly the same as the official client except raising the limit of number of accounts.

+This third-party client is built mainly for personal use, so currently only Windows clients are (not very actively) being built and maintained to get synced with offcial client.
+Send an issue if you need builds of othre platforms or updates for Windows clients.

 ## Current Version
 |Upstream Project|Latest Build|Next Build(Expected)|
 |---|---|---|